Balikbayan box: Description

+Balikbayan boxes typically are as close to a cube as possible - so as to maximize the volume versus the sum of the length(L), width(W) and height(H).
+Many airlines restrict the L+W+H to 158cm or 62in, so for checked in boxes, a typical box may be 52cm x 52cm x 52cm or 20.5in x 20.5in x 20.5in.

 Shipped boxes are delivered directly to the recipient, usually the family of the overseas Filipino.

 Cultural significance

 Part of the attraction of the balikbayan box is its economic value, as it allows cheaper shipment of items versus shipping in smaller boxes via postal services.
 The tradeoff is longer transit time by container ship, typically requiring several weeks, and the lack of a definite delivery date.
 The balikbayan box is a modern manifestation of the Philippine custom of pasalubong, where domestic or foreign travelers are expected to bring gifts for family, friends and colleagues.
 Balikbayan boxes provide connection between family in the Philippines and those abroad, and provide goods for the family in the Philippines.
+It also has been a contributing factor of the Philippines having good trade relations with foreign nations.